Keats/react-ts-boilerplate/README.md

 TODO

 ## Install
-For those of use with python3 as python:
+For those of us with python3 as python:

 npm install --python=/usr/bin/python2